asahi417/AnalogyTools/README.md

 ```
 where `stem` is the query word pair, `choice` has word pair candidates, and `answer` indicates the index of correct candidate.

-## Word pair list
+## Common Word Pairs
-We provide a json file of word (head) and its corresponding word (tail), based on PMI over the lower cased Wikipedia
+We provide a json file of a head word and its corresponding tail words, based on PMI over the lower cased Wikipedia
 [here](https://github.com/asahi417/AnalogyDataset/releases/download/0.0.0/relative_vocab.tar.gz).
-This is fetched from the pretrained RELATIVE embedding released by the [official repo](https://github.com/pedrada88/relative).
+This is fetched from the pretrained RELATIVE embedding released by the [official repo](https://github.com/pedrada88/relative) and
+is supposed to be used as a corpus to train a relation embedding model.

 - ***script to reproduce the data***: [`get_pair_vocab.py`](./get_pair_vocab.py)

 ## RELATIVE embedding model
-We release the [RELATIVE embedding model](http://josecamachocollados.com/papers/relative_ijcai2019.pdf) trained on
+We release the [RELATIVE embedding model](http://josecamachocollados.com/papers/relative_ijcai2019.pdf) trained with
 [the common-crawl-pretrained Fasttext model released from Facebook](https://dl.fbaipublicfiles.com/fasttext/vectors-english/crawl-300d-2M-subword.zip)
-(*relative_init_vectors*).
+(*relative_init_vectors*) over the [common-word-pair](#common-word-pairs) and all the word pairs from [analogy test dataset](#analogy-test-dataset).
 As a comparison, we also provide an embedding model with the same format but converted from fasttext trained on common-crawl,
 where we take the difference in between each word pair and regard it as a relative vector (*fasttext_diff_vectors*).